MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/eslz-management-group-and-subscription-organization.md

 ---
 title: "Enterprise-Scale management group and subscription organization for AKS"
-description: Describe how this enterprise-scale scenario can improve management group and subscription organization of <Insert Scenario Name>
+description: Describe how this enterprise-scale scenario can improve management group and subscription organization of AKS
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 09/11/2020